Looking for the best pickleball balls?

 It’s a runner-up because of the obvious (it’s discontinued) but it’s also a bit more expensive than Jugs.

-Another key point to note is that these balls are known for being the quietest on the market so for communities where low noise is important, these balls along with quieter paddles make a great combination.
+Because the Onix Pure 2 balls are known for being the quietest on the market, they are a great option for communities where low noise is important.
+These balls along with quieter paddles which have a polymer core, make a great combination.

 Jugs pickleball balls are a great choice if you want a budget-friendly ball for indoor play that’s long-lasting and available in larger quantities.

-Available in a quantity of 100, this is a great option for clubs, rec centers, or people who want to have extra balls on-hand.
+Available in a quantity of 100, Jugs pickleball balls are a great option for clubs, rec centers, or people who want to have extra balls on hand.
 The bulk quantity of 100 makes the price per ball less than a grande cup of coffee.